cbroberg/node-mvc-api/README.md

 1. Basic understanding of how Node.js, Express.js, and MongoDB.

-2. A running instance of MongoDB (in this case MacOS)

-<a href="https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/" target="_blank">Install MongoDB Community Edition on OS X</a>
+2. A running instance of MongoDB (in this case MacOS): <a href="https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/" target="_blank">Install MongoDB Community Edition on OS X</a>

 3. Download Postman to test and work with our API - <a href="https://www.getpostman.com/" target="_blank">Postman Download</a>